The Welsh Government was established by section 45 of the Government of Wales Act 2006 (GoWA 2006), which states:

 The 'Welsh Assembly Government' was renamed the 'Welsh Government' in practice in 2011 and in law by the Wales Act 2014.

-The First Minister is nominated by Senedd Cymru, in accordance with section 47 of GoWA 2006, and is appointed by Her Majesty the Queen, in accordance with section 46 of GoWA 2006.
+The First Minister is nominated by Senedd Cymru, in accordance with section 47 of GoWA 2006, and is appointed by His Majesty the King, in accordance with section 46 of GoWA 2006.
 Certain functions are given to the First Minister only, and section 57(5) of GoWA 2006 acknowledges that only the First Minister can carry out those functions and will be solely liable for them.

 As in the case of Welsh Ministers, the First Minister is not a Minister of the Crown, but, under section 57(2) of GoWA 2006, he or she carries out their functions on behalf of the Crown.

-Welsh Ministers are appointed by the First Minister under section 48 of GoWA 2006, and their appointment is approved by Her Majesty the Queen.
+Welsh Ministers are appointed by the First Minister under section 48 of GoWA 2006, and their appointment is approved by His Majesty the King.
 In accordance with section 51(1) of GoWA 2006, the number of Welsh Ministers and Deputy Welsh Ministers cannot exceed 12 at any one time.

 Welsh Ministers are not Ministers of the Crown (Ministers of the Crown are considered to be agents of the Crown, and this has implications for their powers).
 However, the Welsh Ministers carry out their functions 'on behalf' of the Crown (section 57(2) of GoWA 2006).
 This means that the Welsh Ministers do have Crown body status, and as a result would be able to rely upon certain advantages that accompany that status.